TinEye/tineye-api-php/README.md

 $search_bundles = $tineyeapi->imageCount();
 ```

-### getClient
+## Get the HTTP client

-This method allows access to the wrapped GuzzleHttp Client.
-More information is available at [GuzzleHttp](https://github.com/guzzle/guzzle)
+This method allows access to the wrapped GuzzleHttp client.
+More information is available at [GuzzleHttp](https://github.com/guzzle/guzzle).

 ```php
 /**